Skip to content

 Coventry · UK-wide · CV34 6WE Reg 1067673 Registered charity Official website Charity Commission register

-ABILITYNET is a registered charity (no. 1067673) working in children & youth across the United Kingdom.
+Abilitynet is a registered charity (no. 1067673) working in disability across the United Kingdom.
 Its latest Charity Commission filing directs 100% of spending to charitable activities, holding roughly 11 months of reserves, and files its annual accounts on time.
-Income has been growing over recent years.
+Reported income has been broadly stable over recent years.
 CharityCompare's Clarity Score rates the organisation only from public Charity Commission accounts — accountability, financial health, efficiency and community support — not the quality or impact of its programmes.

-ABILITYNET has a Clarity Score of 85 out of 100 on CharityCompare (3 stars, Good).
+Abilitynet has a Clarity Score of 85 out of 100 on CharityCompare (4 stars, Good).
 Charity Commission registration number 1067673.
 Status: Registered.
-Primary cause area: Children & youth.
-Latest accounts year 2020: total income £4.9m, with 100% of expenditure on charitable activities.
+Primary cause area: Disability.
+Latest accounts year 2024: total income £4.3m, with 100% of expenditure on charitable activities.
 Accounts filing: up to date.
 Reserves: approximately 11 months of operating costs.
 No major red flags from our filing review.
 Scores are independent and based on official filings — not a donation recommendation.

 Data from Charity Commission register, last updated .